bardy18/abi-market-data/README.md

   ...
 ```

 The Trading App loads ALL snapshots automatically for historical analysis.
+When a `thumbHash` is present, the thumbnail image is expected at `snapshots/thumbs/<thumbHash>.png` and is displayed in the GUI when available.

 ## Configuration